 Interested applicants should submit the following:

-- An application to PATH 680 through VSAS (visiting student application system)
+- An application to PATH 680 through VSLO (visiting student application system)

-- In your Letter of Interest / Intent (submitted through VSAS) please address the following:
+- In your Letter of Interest / Intent (submitted through VSLO) please address the following:

 - Your reason for wanting to participate in this program

 - How this program would further your goals